imzesok/tt-duskconfig/README.md

 Description
 ------------
 It's what it says on the tin.
-It's a file to setup auto-login and helpful alias' and triggers for playing the game with two accounts at the same time.
-If you've not yet created your account(s), do so.
+It's a file to setup auto-login and helpful alias' and triggers for playing the game.
+If you've not yet created your account, do so.
 You're permitted up to two accounts per person.
 I have multiple accounts, and so the sample reflects that by separating sessions by #bd1 and #bd2.
 This is what I hope is a pretty solid baseline.

 Scope: Intended for people brand new to Dusk and MUDs as a whole.